Genesys Cloud and GDPR compliance

 GDPR service endpoints

 The GDPR service exposes two endpoints- a first endpoint for identifying the subjects that a given search term matches, and a second endpoint for actually initiating GDPR requests.
 The subjects endpoint accepts a single search term of a name, address, phone number, or email address, or social media handle, and returns a list of 0 or more matching subjects that consists of a userId, externalContactId, or dialerContactId.
 The requests endpoint accepts a single search term and a request type of Get, Export, Update, or Delete for responding to Article 15 (access), Article 16 (rectification), and Article 17 (erasure) requests.
 The requests endpoint accepts a single search term of a name, address, phone number, email address, social media handle, user ID, external contact ID, or dialer contact ID for initiating the specified GDPR request type.
-If the term is an id, then the service first resolves it into the corresponding resource (user, external contact) and includes the known fields in the GDPR request.
+If the term is an ID, then the service first resolves it into the corresponding resource (user, external contact, dialer contact) and includes the known fields in the GDPR request.

 Subjects endpoint identifies subjects and search term matches